zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

    - Open a book randomly for a starting word
    - Draw from a pile of premade shapes
    - Use a random number for initial constraint
-3. Treat the random element as inviolable—work with it, not around it
+3. Treat the random element as inviolable, work with it, not around it
 4. Allow the random seed to propagate through subsequent choices

 **Why it works:** The random seed breaks symmetry without requiring conscious decision.
 It provides the initial asymmetry from which development can proceed.